tap349/tap349.github.io/_posts/2017-07-14-elixir-tips.md

 internal and should be used inside current context by calling functions from required loaders and mutators directly.

-implementing most operations inside schema loaders and mutators and adding only required ones to context public interface has the benefit of not polluting the latter with operations which are not meant to be used outside current context.
+implementing most operations in schema loaders and mutators and adding only required ones to context public interface has the benefit of not polluting the latter with operations which are not meant to be used outside current context.

 still it makes sense to extract complex operations (which might have private helper functions) into their own modules (services, operations) within schema